Skip to main content

 2. Search for Credible and install the extension

-The Credible Service Panel in VS Code is where you can view your organization’s projects, connections, and packages in the Credible service.
+The extension will automatically connect to your organization and project based on your CLI login.
+The Credible Service Panel is where you can view your organization’s projects, connections, and packages.
 For example: VS Code Service Panel In the quick-start project, you can see you have access to a “bq_demo” connection.
 The connection is managed by the Credible service and is not stored locally, but the Credible VS Code extension will discover it in your project and allow you to use it in your local models—thus eliminating the need to store database credentials locally.

 Step 1: Build a Semantic Model